-Mc Nelly Torres is an independent, award-winning, investigative journalist based in South Florida and a former investigative producer for NBC6 in Miami.
+Mc Nelly Torres is an award-winning, investigative journalist based in South Florida and a former investigative producer for NBC6 in Miami.
 In 2010, Torres co-founded the Florida Center for Investigative Reporting (FCIR.org).
 Before that her consumer stories at the Sun-Sentinel won state, regional, and national awards.
 She covered education for the San Antonio Express-News where her work contributed to the conviction of a school building architect accused of bribery.
 In South Carolina, she garnered local and state awards for her investigative work on the state’s hog farm permitting process.
 She has also been a contributor to the Center for Investigative Journalism of Puerto Rico and to the Investigative Editors Corp.
 Torres was the first Latina to be elected to the boards of directors of the Investigative Reporters and Editors and the Florida Society of News Editors.
 She’s currently serving on the national board of the National Association of Hispanic Journalists.
 Torres has earned over a dozen awards throughout her career, including an Emmy for her work at NBC, an Edward R. Murrow Award, and several awards from organizations such as the NAHJ, the Education Writers Association and the Society of Professional Journalists.
 Torres received a degree in journalism with a minor in political science from the University of Southern Colorado and a liberal arts degree from the University of Hawaii.